 In order to minimise CO2 emissions, we do not transport any whole coconuts, instead we extract the coconut juice in the country in which they are grown.
 We flash-freeze it for best quality and send it by sea on the journey to Europe in special freezer containers.
 This allows us to save weight and volume and make use of the excellent efficiency of large container ships.
 According to recent studies, the amount of CO2 generated when transporting oranges from Sicily to Central Europe by truck is similar to that produced by intercontinental container ship transport of oranges from Brazil to Central Europe; calculated relative to the number of oranges, of course.

 Of course we are not yet satisfied with this.
-That is why in a project in 2010, we analysed the CO2 emissions during the cultivation, transport and processing of Dr Antonio Martins coco and interpreted this as a carbon footprint.
+That is why in a project in 2010, we already analysed the CO2 emissions during the cultivation, transport and processing of Dr Antonio Martins coco and interpreted this as a carbon footprint.

 If you are still not sure, put your trust in Dr Antonio Martins coco – then you can’t go wrong.
 We promise you with conviction.